 Speaking of Acatenango, there are many bucket-list-worthy things to do as a digital nomad traveler in Guatemala.

-If you are seeing more of the country than Antigua or Lake Atitlan, then consider adding these other must-dos to your list!
+If you are seeing more of the country than Antigua or Lake Atitlan, consider adding these other must-dos to your list!

 - 🌿 Swimming in the natural pools at Semuc Champey